eartharchive/tierralibre.github.io/_posts/2016-08-15-qgis-wms-layers.md

 - Catastro: http://ovc.catastro.meh.es/Cartografia/WMS/ServidorWMS.aspx?
 - Ortophotos: http://www.ign.es/wms-inspire/pnoa-ma?

+Most countries offer this services, for example the Dutch: https://geodata.nationaalgeoregister.nl/top10nlv2/wms? with a quick google search it should be easy to find the one for your country.

 There is a lot that QGIS can do and plenty of tutorials on the net.

 On our next blog post we will be showing you how to use LIDAR in our map and how to create a 3D model of the land and make it available online.